george-hawkins/japanese/README.md

 A little oddly, the lessons do not cover hiragana long vowels (they do get a bit of a mention in the katakana series) but _JapanesePod101_ does cover them elsewhere (see long vowel notes elsewhere in this `README`).

+### ToKini Andy

+I liked _ToKini Andy_'s [hiragana](https://www.youtube.com/watch?v=uOJVWVONTw8) and [katakana](https://www.youtube.com/watch?v=W2D3RpA3iCU) where he goes thru how he draws each kana and his Japanese wife destroys them - and you hopefully learn something from the issues pointed out.
+However, I think he often picks up on unimportant differences between his characters and her perfect ones.

+He also has a 2+ hour video teaching [hiragana and katakana in pairs](https://www.youtube.com/watch?v=PGJ7JWSgst0), i.e. in parallel.
+I came across this video late - it looks very good but I used the JapanesePod101 resources.

 ### Apps

 After seeing it mentioned on YouTube, I actually did all my reading drill practice with: